All Episodes

 Are you going to do good things with this power?

-Do you have to love yourself enough that you're willing to put yourself out there and subject yourself to...
+You have to love yourself enough that you're willing to put yourself out there and subject yourself to, well, if you're a Republican, subject yourself to even lies and slanders meant to destroy your character.

-If you're a Democrat, you'll get a lot of you know you'll get a lot of leeway.
+If you're a Democrat, you'll get a lot of, you know, you'll get a lot of leeway.

 Plenty of that handed out to you.

-By the way, if you thought that any of this would slow down Hillary, uh you would be mistaken.
+By the way, if you thought that any of this would slow down Hillary, you would be mistaken.

 So Bernie's making some cash.